rbnsky/Code1/Code1 Diary.md

 ## Planning Pojects using Diagrams

-Today we learned how to plan larger projects using Diagrams.
+Today we learned how to plan larger projects using diagrams.

 In the **Use-Case Diagram** we note which Inputs the user can enter into the site.

-In the **UI Scribble** we planned the look of the website as well as what Elements go where, including some information about these elements are used for.
+In the **UI Scribble** we planned the look of the website as well as what elements go where, including some information about these elements are used for.

-In the **[Actvity Diagram](https://miro.com/app/board/uXjVK4f6WN0=/)** we planned each step the website takes after recieveing the users inputs.
+In the **Actvity Diagram** we planned each step the website takes after recieveing the users inputs.

+## Connect 4

+Using what we learned, we created an **[Actvity Diagram](https://miro.com/app/board/uXjVK4f6WN0=/)** for our next project, a playable version of Connect 4 made using Typescritp, HTML and CSS.

+A work in progress version of our Connect 4 Game can be found [here](https://matbudimir.github.io/0Sugar/4Gwinnt/index.html).

 #